Stephen Curry has career-high 62, Warriors beat Blazers - WHIZ News

 “Sheeeesh (at)StephenCurry30!!” injured Splash Brother Klay Thompson posted on Twitter with a fire emoji.
 “Welcome to the club big bro #62.”

-Draymond Green had eight assists and scored one point playing his second game of the season with his minutes increased from just below 18 to 28.
-Green is still finding his wind.
-His return Friday marked his first game since Feb.
-27 against the Lakers and a stretch of 309 days.
-He had been sidelined the first four games by a right foot injury after being delayed starting training camp because he had the coronavirus.
+Green had eight assists and scored one point playing his second game of the season with his minutes increased from just below 18 to 28.
+He was sidelined the first four games by a right foot injury after being delayed starting training camp because he had the coronavirus.

-Warriors No. 2 overall draft pick James Wiseman had 12 points, a career-best 11 rebounds and two blocks.
-He took a flagrant foul from McCollum in the third.

-Lillard and Green received a double-technical at the 5:06 mark of the first quarter.

 WILT’S 60-POINTERS